gungunfebrianza/Belajar-Dengan-Jenius-DevOps/README.md

 ## Content Tables

-1. DevOps World
-   - Introduction to DevOps
+1. Introduction to DevOps
+   - DevOps, FinTech, & Banking Industry
+     - Wise (Transferwise)
+     - Stripe
+     - Robinhood
    - So What is DevOps?
    - DevOps As Emerging Role
      - Traditional Software Development